 Stage One (investigation and resolution)

-When we receive your complaint, we’ll contact you to acknowledge it within three working days, either by telephone, email or in writing.
+When we receive your complaint the Customer Feedback and Improvement Team will contact you to acknowledge it within three working days (it sometimes may be a little longer, but we will always contact you), either by telephone, email or in writing.

 We will then: